-Portobello Market is one of the most famous street markets in the world and takes up most of Portobello Road going straight through the heart of Notting Hill, the area made famous by the film of the same name.
-In fact much of the 1999 film Notting Hill took place on the street.
-The famed blue door, however, no longer exists, having been sold
+Portobello Market is one of the most famous street markets in the world and takes up most of Portobello Road going straight through the heart of trendy Notting Hill, the area made famous by the film of the same name.
+In fact, much of the 1999 film Notting Hill took place on the street.
+The famed blue door, however, no longer exists, having been sold.

-- There are several distinct sections to the market: antiques; fruit and veg; new goods; the fashion market; and second hand goods.
+- There are several distinct sections to the market: antiques; fruit and vegetables, new goods, the fashion market and second hand goods.
 Saturdays are the main market days for antiques.

-- There are also numerous shops and cafes along the road where you can take a breather from all the browsing.
+- Portobello Road also has numerous shops and cafes along the road where you can take a breather from all the browsing.

 - Portobello Road's distinctiveness does not rely only on its market.
 A range of communities inhabiting the street and the district contributes to a cosmopolitan and energetic atmosphere, as do the many restaurants and pubs.